Pamela Anderson Pens Love Letter To Julian Assange, ‘I Think He’s Quite Sexy’

 “Since then I feel a genuine closeness to Julian.
 I have had more stimulating conversation with this man than all my ex-husbands and lovers combined… Our intentions were not to become romantic, but to join forces… The rumors are flattering.
 I think I might have what it takes to be an effective First Lady.”

-In a February radio interview, Assange called Anderson, “an attractive person with an attractive personality and whip-smart” but declined to confirm a romantic relationship, according to USA Today.
+In a February radio interview, Assange called Anderson “an attractive person with an attractive personality and whip-smart” but declined to confirm a romantic relationship, according to USA Today.

 Anderson was first seen at Julian’s official residence in September of 2014, according to the Daily Mail.
 Their initial meeting was set up for Anderson to try to persuade Assange to support her new foundation — a foundation which supports women who are victims of sexual abuse.